amabdulr/CNWG/Chunking.md

 What to do next: You can now analyse the exported data using a NetFlow Analyser.
 '''
 '''
+- **Examples of Task with complex step commands** Examples of various types of complex step commands Command statement with If condition
+      • <if-condition>If you’re configuring an IPv6 URL, <action>define a hostname-to address <use
+      modifier>using the domain ipv6 host command.
+      Command with Use modifier
+      • <use modifier>Use the sampler-map command to <action>configure a Flow Sampler <purpose>to
+      define the rate at which the packet sampling should be performed at the interface where NetFlow is enabled.
+      • <use modifier>Use screws provided <prepositional phase>with the rack <purpose>to secure the
+      chassis with the vertical mounting rails on the rack.
+      Command with Action verb
+      • <action>Configure a Flow Exporter <purpose>to specify where and how the packets should be exported.
+      • <action>Run the show access-lists ipv4 command<purpose> to verify the ACL creation.
+      • <action>Configure the SSH trust point <prepositional phase>for server authentication Command with Prepositional Phrase
+      • <use modifier>Use the flow command <action>to apply a Flow Monitor Map and a Flow Sampler
+      <prepositional phase>on a physical interface.
+      • <action>Create a Flow Monitor <prepositional phase>with the flow monitor-map command to define the type of traffic to be monitored.
+      Command with Adverb
+      • Carefully move the chassis from the pallet onto the lifting device.
 - **Concept Example**
 Title: Smart Licensing Using Policy
 Body: